taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 ### to ***[cloud](https://en.wikipedia.org/wiki/Cloud_computing){:target=”_blank”}*** or to self-host, that is the question

-After much deliberation and moral indignation at the choices that led me here, I unwillingly chose to switch to using the cloud[^cloud meme].
+After much *deliberation* and *moral indignation* at the choices that led me here, I unwillingly chose to switch to using the cloud[^cloud meme].
 Instead of being cool and hosting a website on a Raspberry Pi – really cool to me if you were asking – I'm now hosting the website on ***[GCP](https://en.wikipedia.org/wiki/Google_Cloud_Platform){:target=”_blank”}*** (the Google Cloud Platform).
-I was really proud of myself for getting hardware I could touch and feel to host a website readily accessible from the Internet.
+I was really proud of myself for getting hardware I could *touch* and *feel* to host a website readily accessible from the Internet.
 But, in order to prevent the ISP attack messages and WiFi issues, I had no choice but to host the website remotely.
 It’s not like I have another network laying around so the next best thing is to use the cloud.

-Additionally, the pricing differences between "on-premise" hosting and cloud hosting is significant.
+Unforuately, the pricing differences between "on-premise" hosting and cloud hosting is significant.
 On-premise hosting has a high[^nuance on price] ***[CapEx (capital expense)](https://en.wikipedia.org/wiki/Capital_expenditure){:target="_blank"}*** and cloud hosting has a high ***[OpEx (operating expense)](https://en.wikipedia.org/wiki/Operating_expense){:target="_blank"}***.

 > CapEx is the money spent to buy, maintain, or improve fixed assets -- in my case the Raspberry Pi, it's related hardware components, and my personal laptop.
 OpEx is the ongoing cost for running a product/business/system -- the energy bill for running my Raspberry Pi.

-The Raspberry Pi costed approximately *100 USD* (the CapEx) and it's energy cost per month is a *few cents* (the OpEx).
+The Raspberry Pi costed approximately 100 USD (the CapEx) and it's energy cost per month is a *few cents* (the OpEx).
+This means that over one year, the montly cost of self-hosting the website is a little more than 8.33 USD.
+I intend to have this website for as long as I can, so clearly the monthly and yearly cost would have been nil.
-While, the cloud infrastructure and VM running all the time costs approximately *60 USD per month* (the OpEx).
+The cloud infrastructure and VM running all the time costs approximately **60 USD per month*** (the OpEx).
+Over one year, running a website will cost around $720 USD (`:(`).
-Although cloud hosting doesn't incur a CapEx, the OpEx, oftentimes the "subscription fee", compensates for the cloud provider's CapEx cost they incurred.
+Although cloud hosting doesn't incur a CapEx (because there is no capital that I have to own/maintain), the OpEx, the montly fee to run the VM, compensates for the cloud provider's CapEx cost they incurred.
 This is a necessary, but temporary, *evil* for the current moment until I can figure out a better cost-saving solution.

 ### the software’s hardware

-I left a lot of the hardware set up details out in my previous blog post simply because I felt like it would be a blog post of its own.
-Here, I will do better to elaborate on what my hardware specs are!
+I left the hardware set-up details out in my previous blog post out of sheer laziness but, I will do better to elaborate on what my previous and current hardware specs!
 Setting up the Raspberry Pi, to put it succinctly, involved putting some of the hardware together, downloading the appropriate
 ***[image](https://en.wikipedia.org/wiki/System_image){:target="_blank"}***, and then
 ***[hardening](https://en.wikipedia.org/wiki/Hardening_(computing)){:target=”_blank”}*** the OS, operating system.